 If a hub has 9 or more speeds, you generally want to the level-ground gear to be the third-highest.
 Again, as with the hubs with fewer speeds, this depends on terrain.

-Sturmey-Archer and SRAM make 3-speed hubs with splines for an 8- 9- or 10-sprocket cassette.
+Hybrid gearing uses an internal-gear hub along with derailer gearing.
+Sturmey-Archer makes, and Sachs/SRAM used to make, 3-speed hubs with splines for a Shimano or Shimano-compatible cassette.
 These hubs are especially useful on bicycles which can't take a front derailer, and on small-wheel bicycles, where the hub's step-up top gear makes an oversized chainwheel unnecessary.

-Some internal-gear hubs are not rated for the stresses from extremely-steep climbs and a heavy load, a potential problem with do-it-yourself hybrid gearing.
+Some internal-gear hubs are not rated for the stresses from extremely steep climbs and a heavy load, a potential problem with do-it-yourself hybrid gearing.
 Usually, manufacturers rate hubs in terms of the acceptable chainwheel/sprocket ratio, but this rating really amounts only to "we will make it so hard to pedal that you will get off and walk."
 Pushing a lower gear up the same hill actually stresses the hub less.
 A small rear wheel and smooth pedaling reduce stress on the hub.

 For specific gear info, use my Online Internal Gear Calculator